Business structures in Australia

 And, for these reasons, the company structure is quite popular amongst Australian startups taking risks and bringing investors on board.

-There is the initial ASIC registration which is $488 at the time of writing.
+There is the initial ASIC registration which is around $500 at the time of writing.
 If a lawyer or accountant registers your company, you’ll need to pay them a service fee.

-Also, there is an annual renewal fee which you pay to ASIC, currently $263.
+Also, there is an annual renewal fee which you pay to ASIC, currently around $300.

 A partnership is a group of people carrying on a business together.

-You would pick this structure if you are working with up to 20 others, are not worried on brining investors on board through share allocation.
+You would pick this structure if you are working with up to 20 others, are not interested in brining investors on board through share allocation.

 Also, you can choose from a general or limited partnership.